- Academic Affairs

 Financial Education and Wellness

-The purpose of the Financial Education and Wellness (FEW) office is to provide students with the education and guidance needed to empower them to make informed financial decisions.
+The purpose of the Office of Financial Education and Wellness (FEW) is to provide students with the education and guidance needed to empower them to make informed financial decisions.
 FEW will be seamlessly integrated into the existing campus culture and will become one of the most recommended and highly regarded resources available to students.

 The University of Maryland is committed to the overall wellness of its students.